logzio/logz-docs/_source/user-guide/infrastructure-monitoring/promql-queries.md

 <code>{__name__=~"value.+"}</code>

-For example, if we want to get all time series starting with the value **container**, we'll use the following query:
+For example, to get all of the time series data points that starts with the value **container**, we'll use the following query:

 <code>{__name__=~"container.+"}</code>

 ![PromQL return container values](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/promql-query-container.png)

-Searching a label inside a time series changes the query a bit, adding the name of the time series, and the value we're looking for:
+Searching a label inside a time series changes the query.
+We'll add the name of the time series, and the value we're looking for:

 <code>nameOfTimeSeries{label=~"value.+"}</code>